Noitom Hi5 Glove (beta)

 The Hi5 glove is supported in Humanoid Control Pro version 3.3 and higher.

 The Hi5 glove without additional tracking hardware will only provide rotational hand tracking.
-For additional positional hand tracking currently two options are tested and supported:
+For additional positional hand tracking HTC Vive Trackers are needed.

 Other combinations may work, but are currently not tested or supported.